ManimCommunity/manim/docs/source/guides/deep_dive.rst

 scene, and the renderer in turn asks its scene file writer to wrap things up by calling :meth:`.SceneFileWriter.finish`.
-The file writer first waits for all remaining encoding jobs, then combines the completed partial movie files into the final product.
+The file writer first waits for all remaining encoding jobs, then combines the completed partial movie files into the final product and records its path.
 If rendering aborts during a play instead, the manager asks the file writer to abort its encoding jobs; the incomplete current partial movie file is removed so that it cannot be mistaken for a valid cached result on a later render.
+Once output is finalized, the manager carries out any post-render presentation request from the immutable session specification.

 And there you go!
 This is a more or less detailed description of how Manim works under the hood.
 While we did not discuss every single line of code in detail